-St Clements follow the Education Endowment Fund (EEF) recommendations for provision planning, including TA deployment.
+St Clement's follow the Education Endowment Fund (EEF) and Maximising the Impact of Teaching Assistants (MITA) recommendations for provision planning, including TA deployment.

 In general, interventions programmes are for six weeks that includes assessments at the beginning and end to assess their effectiveness and impact.
 How we enable pupils with Special Educational Needs to engage in the activities of the school together with students who do not have Special Educational Needs